The good news is season 2020/2021 live action is underway. However patience is a sporting virtue for fans waiting to be allowed back at venues.

-The recent rise in infections – signalling a second wave of coronavirus in the UK – has been unwelcome if not entirely unexpected and brought some promising pilot action (with crowds allowed at events) to a halt for the time being.
-That said top tier action (behind closed doors) across a range of sports is starting to gain momentum and it’s not out of the question by spring 2021 fans may be allowed back (most likely in restricted numbers) to see the finale of various seasons.
+In August 2020 we reported on the road back to spectator sport 2.0.
+Since then a rise in infections – signalling a second wave of coronavirus in the UK – has brought action (piloting a return of crowds) to a halt.
+However top tier events (behind closed doors) across a range of sports are gaining momentum and it’s possible by spring 2021 fans may be allowed back (most likely in restricted numbers) to witness the finale of various seasons.

 In rugby union England claimed the 2020 Guinness Six Nations title earlier this month with victory in Rome that saw them take top spot on points difference.
 The international action continues this month with the Autumn Internationals, an eight-team competition featuring England and Scotland men’s teams (who play matches at Twickenham and Murrayfield) as well as Georgia and Fiji and the other Six Nationals countries.